+Click the

-Click the button and then choose a new plug-in from the menu to add a new plug-in to the effects chain.
+button and then choose a new plug-in from the menu to add a new plug-in to the

 Click an effect's button to display the Audio Plug-In window, where you can adjust the plug-in's settings.
 When you right-click an effect's button, a shortcut a menu is displayed:

 - Choose Show <Plug-In Name> to open the Audio Plug-In window, where you can adjust the plug-in's controls. - Choose Bypass <Plug-In Name> to temporarily bypass a plug-in.
+When an effect is bypassed, its button is displayed in red text.